-Definition of Spalling and How to Identify It
+What Spalling Is, and How to Identify It

 Spalling in Concrete

-To fix spalling in concrete, it is not always necessary to tear out the driveway.
-Sometimes the top layer can be removed with a new layer poured in its place.
+Tearing out the driveway isn't always necessary to fix spalling in concrete.
+Sometimes the top layer can be removed and a new layer poured in its place.

 Spalling in Foundations

-Moreover, some lending institutions do not want to make mortgages on older homes with brick foundations.
-Even though those same brick homes have been standing for more than a century without any problems.
-Always check with your lender and real estate agent to find out if there are prohibitions against obtaining a mortgage on a home with a brick foundation.
+In fact, some lending institutions don't want to make mortgages on older homes with brick foundations even if those homes have been standing for more than a century without any problems.
+Always check with your lender and real estate agent to find out about prohibitions against mortgages on a home with a brick foundation.

-Fixing spalling in brick foundations could involve replacing the brick or pouring a concrete retainer wall or tuckpointing.
-But tuckpointing itself does not alleviate the cracking and breaking off of the walls.
+Fixing spalling in brick foundations can involve replacing the brick or pouring a concrete retainer wall or tuckpointing.
+But tuckpointing itself doesn't always alleviate the cracking and breaking off of the walls.
 Tuckpointing only replaces the mortar between the bricks.

 Efflorescence is evident in many wet basements.
-You can see it on the walls, and if you scrape it with a coin, it will flake like chalk.
-The way to fix this problem in its entirety is to put in French drains, by digging a trench, lining with rocks, dropping in drain pipe and attaching waterproofing sheets of plastic to the walls.
+You can see it on the walls and it will flake like chalk if you scrape it with a coin.
+This problem can be fixed by putting in French drains — dig a trench, line it with rocks, drop in a drainpipe, and attach waterproofing sheets of plastic to the walls.

-Sometimes, home sellers try to mask the evidence of a wet basement by painting the concrete walls with a water repellent sealer, which is yet another good reason to always obtain a professional home inspection before buying a home.
-A home inspector might uncover evidence of a wet basement that is not always evident to the casual observer.
+Home sellers sometimes try to mask the evidence of a wet basement by painting the concrete walls with a water-repellent sealer.
+This is one of several very good reasons to always obtain a professional home inspection before buying a home.
+A home inspector might uncover evidence of a wet basement that isn't always evident to the casual observer.

-Just because water might be present in a basement does not always mean the foundation is spalling.
-Some homeowners may install and use sump pumps to reduce water levels in the basement and to pump out excess water during a rainstorm.
+On the other hand, it doesn't necessarily mean that the foundation is spalling just because water might be present in a basement.
+Some homeowners install and use sump pumps to reduce water levels in the basement and to pump out excess water during a rainstorm.
 Check with your home inspector for more details on how to use a sump pump.